01 of 04

 You can also adjust the stitch width.
 This is a "straight" stitch, so it doesn't actually affect the width because it will always create a straight line.
 Instead, the width setting will change the needle position.
 This allows you to use various guides on your sewing machine and give you the most control over where your stitching is landing.

 To achieve a smooth stitch appearance, you may also need to adjust the tension on your sewing machine.
-A straight stitch will not stretch, even if you're sewing a stretchy fabric.
+A straight stitch will not stretch, even if you're sewing a piece of stretchy fabric.
 Stretching the fabric as you sew will not produce a stretchy stitch, either.
 Instead, it will produce a puckered, messy stitch.

 Each machine is different, so refer to your sewing machine manual about adjusting tension.
 Practice on scrap fabric to familiarize yourself with its effects.Continue to 3 of 4 below.